 Paint (Latex & Oil Based)

 Cans of used paint may be dropped off at the Hazardous Waste Depot at the City of Thunder Bay Solid Waste & Recycling Facility.
 They also operate a paint exchange where residents can pick up usable, partially full cans at no cost.
 The depot is open daily during regular Landfill hours.
-For more information see page 13 or call the City of Thunder Bay Solid Waste & Recycling Facility Information Hotline, 623-5756.
+For more information, call the City of Thunder Bay Solid Waste & Recycling Facility Information Hotline, 807-623-5756.

 When you have used up a can of paint, leave the lid off until it dries thoroughly, then take to the metal laydown area at the City of Thunder Bay Solid Waste & Recycling Facility.

 Paint Removers/Solvents

 These are toxic substances which should be clearly labelled and taken to the Hazardous Waste Depot at the City of Thunder Bay Solid Waste & Recycling Facility.
 Pass on partially used containers to a friend or neighbour to use.

 Pallets/Skids

 Some shipping/trucking companies may take them.
-Check yellowpages.ca
+Check yellowpages.ca.

 Paper/Paper Products

 Put these under the grey-lid of your recycling cart curbside or bring to your nearest recycling depot.
-See pages 11 & 12 for details.
-See also Fine Paper Shredding.
+See also "Fine Paper Shredding" earlier in this document.

 Pens & Writing Instruments

 Spent writing instrument recycling: